rajankumar-dev/Rajan-Kumar/readme.md

 ## 📄 License

 This project is licensed under the **MIT License**.
-Feel free to use and modify it for personal or commercial purposes.
+Feel free to use and modify it for personal or commercial purposes

 ---